Particular/docs.particular.net/nservicebus/nhibernate/sql-azure.md

 ---
-title: NHibernate Persistence settings for Sql Azure
+title: NHibernate in SQL Azure
-summary: How to configure the NHibernate-based persistence for NServiceBus when running on Sql Azure
+summary: How to configure the NHibernate-based persistence for NServiceBus when running on SQL Azure
 tags:
  - NHibernate
  - Persistence